Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

-\paragraph{Indirection layer.} Consider a read or write operation to a logical block address $B$ for volume $V_i$.
+\paragraph{Indirection layer.} Consider a read or write operation to a logical block address $\Blog$ for volume $\V_i$.
 There are three possible cases:

-\begin{enumerate} \item The requested operation (read or write) for volume $i$ happens on a block whose logical address $B$ was previously allocated.
-In this case we need to map efficiently $B$ to the corresponding physical address $B_\mathsf{phys}$. \item It is a $\mathtt{SflcRead}$ operation for a $B$ which falls within a slice that was not allocated before.
-We need to specify the behavior in this case. \item It is a $\mathtt{SflcWrite}$ operation for a $B$ which falls within a slice that was not allocated before.
+\begin{enumerate} \item The requested operation (read or write) happens on a block whose logical address $\Blog$ was previously allocated.
+In this case we need to map efficiently $\Blog$ for volume $\V_i$ to the corresponding physical address $\Bphy$ on the device. \item It is a $\SflcRead$ operation for a $\Blog$ which falls within a slice that was not allocated before.
+We need to specify the behavior in this case. \item It is a $\SflcWrite$ operation for a $\Blog$ which falls within a slice that was not allocated before.
 We need to define how to allocate a new physical slice. \end{enumerate}

-Notice that the offset of a block \emph{within} a slice is left unchanged by the position map.
-So, we can easily find the LSI $\sigma$ to which $B$ belongs as simply $\sigma := \lfloor B/S_L \rfloor$.
-Then we need to check whether $\mathtt{GetSliceMap}(i, \sigma)$ is defined or not.
-Luckily, as we have seen above, position maps are not too large.
-So, when decrypting the position maps during device instantiation, we can store in memory a full view of these position maps for each volume as arrays of PSIs indexed by the related LSI, and define a special return symbol $\bot$ for those LSIs which have not yet been assigned.
+Notice that the offset of a block \emph{within} a slice is left unchanged by the slice map.
+So, we can find the LSI $\LSI$ to which $\Blog$ belongs as simply $\LSI := \lfloor \Blog / \Sl \rfloor$.
+Then we need to check whether $\SliceMap_i[\LSI]$ is defined or not.
+Luckily, as we have seen above, slice maps are not too large.
+So, when decrypting the slice maps during device instantiation, we can store in memory a full view of these slice maps for each volume as arrays of PSIs indexed by the related LSI, and define a special return symbol $\bot$ for those LSIs which have not yet been assigned.

 Then let's analyse the three cases above one by one.
-In the first case, we just need to consider the PSI $\psi$ just obtained and add a correct offset.
-This will give us the physical address $B_\mathsf{phys}$ where we will find the data to decrypt.
-From what we have just discussed, this can be done as $B_\mathsf{phys} := \psi \cdot S_P + \Delta_S + (B \mod S_L)$.
+In the first case, we just need to consider the PSI $\PSI$ just obtained and add a correct offset.
+This will give us the physical address $\Bphy$ where we will find the data to decrypt.
+From what we just discussed, this can be done as $\Bphy := \PSI \cdot \Sp + \deltas + (\Blog \mod \Sl)$.

-In the second case, instead, $\mathtt{SflcRead}$ should return a default, non-error value, e.g., $0$.
-Not throwing an error in this case is necessary for the semantic of a volume: although it has never been written before, the block logically exists, it is within the logical boundary of the volume, so it would be incorrect to return an error.
-Notice how we never allocate new slices on $\mathtt{SflcRead}$ requests: as we will see in~\expref{Section}{sec:security}, this is necessary for security, and prevents logical read operations to leave a trace on the disk.
+In the second case, instead, $\SflcRead$ should return a default, non-error value, e.g., $0$.
+Not throwing an error in this case is necessary for the semantic of a volume: Although it has never been written before, the block logically exists, it is within the logical boundary of the volume, so it would be incorrect to return an error.
+Notice how we never allocate new slices on $\SflcRead$ requests: as we will see in~\expref{Section}{sec:security}, this is necessary for security, and prevents logical read operations to leave a trace on the disk.